 Academics or students with projects they would like to work on and University staff with environmental or sustainability initiatives where academic input would make a difference can contact firstname.lastname@example.org.

 Undergraduate Research Scholarship Scheme (URSS)

 The URSS is a prime example of the University supporting research projects for sustainable development.
 All second-year students have the opportunity to take part in this funded project.
-This year the URSS has a focus on research related to sustainability and all the project proposals need to align to one or more of the UN’s Sustainable Development Goals (SDGs).
+Projects align to one or more of the University’s key academic themes including ‘Zero Carbon’.

 Environmental Sustainability Research Centre

 The Environmental Sustainability Research Centre (ESRC) provides students, academics, government agencies, industry and business with exciting opportunities to contribute to urgent global challenges in climate change and sustainable development.
 One such piece of research was conducted by Michael Sweet, Lecturer in Invertebrate Biology at the University of Derby.
 He found that, in order to save coral reefs and fisheries, scientists must improve their collaborations in small island states.